-The inaugural installation features a predominantly chronological selection of masterworks from the Broad collection.
-The installation begins on the third floor with works by major artists who came to prominence in the 1950s, including Jasper Johns, Robert Rauschenberg, and Cy Twombly.
+The Broad Collection features a predominantly chronological selection of masterworks by major artists who came to prominence in the 1950s, including Jasper Johns, Robert Rauschenberg, and Cy Twombly.
 The Pop art of the 1960s—an area of great depth in the collection—is represented through works by Roy Lichtenstein, Ed Ruscha, and Andy Warhol, among others.

 The Animation Academy in Burbank California is a unique educational program based upon a professional workshop structure.
 We specialize in developing artistic talent as it applies to animation in areas such as Character Design, Visual Development / Production Design, Intellectual Property Development and other areas integral to the modern animation community.